Synerise/android-sdk/README.md

 ```
 ### Notification channel
 Starting in Android 8.0 (API level 26), all notifications must be assigned to a channel or it will not appear.<br>
-Due to this your notifications will be grouped in a channel.
+Due to this your notifications will be grouped in a channel.<br>
+If you want to set id for this channel use `notificationChannelId(String)` method of Builder during SDK initialization.
 If you want to set name for this channel use `notificationChannelName(String)` method of Builder during SDK initialization. <br>
 By default channel name is set to your application name.

 ### Campaign banner